Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 It goes without saying, but if they’re over tired they need a few days with earlier bedtimes.
 This will help them to catch up on the deep sleep cycles that occur early on in the night.

-In addition, have a soothing wind down routine, dark sleep environment to encourage their body and brain to settle for the night.
 Finally, work towards weaning their dependency of sleep props if it is disrupting their ability to transition through sleep cycles at night.

 Night Terrors

-Night terrors are not a pleasant experience for the child and parents.
 For those of you who are unfamiliar with the phenomenon, during a night terror your child may have their eyes open and appear to be awake.
 They might yell, scream and thrash uncontrollably.
 Your attempts to soothe them will go unacknowledged until all of a sudden they ‘snap out of it’ and come to.
 This will leave both you and your child confused.

-Technically speaking, night terrors, less commonly known as a Confusional Event, occur when part of the child’s brain remains asleep although their eyes are open.
 When they overcome the night terror they won’t remember what has happened.
 This might seem similar to a nightmare, but it isn’t.
 No dreaming occurs during the sleep cycle when night terrors take place.
-Night terrors tend to happen during NREM sleep and in the first four hours of sleep.
+Night terrors tend to happen during NREM sleep and often within the first four hours of sleep.

 The Solution To Night Terrors

 Like regular night wakings, night terrors can be associated with a child being over tired.
 Make sure they are getting the right amount of sleep and be sure to allow them earlier bedtimes if they’re lacking sleep.
+Watch for subtle sleep cues in the early evening to help you determine bedtime.

 Nightmares